 Produced and prepared by Anelise Borges, Haxie Meyers-Belkin and Christopher Davis

 Lawyer representing the CPCR

-Lawyer of former Rwandan army captain Pascal Simbikangwa
+Lawyer for former Rwandan army captain Pascal Simbikangwa

 Patrick de SAINT EXUPERY